Politics of Kuwait

-Kuwait is an emirate with an autocratic political system.
-The political system consists of an appointed judiciary, appointed government (dominated by the Al Sabah ruling family), and nominally elected parliament.
+Kuwait is an emirate in the Persian Gulf region with an autocratic political system.
+The Emir of Kuwait, a hereditary monarch from the Al Sabah ruling family appoints the prime minister (who is always a royal) and other members of government, as well as members of judicial, police and financial institutions.

+Kuwait is a wealthy rentier state.

+In contrast to other autocracies in the Gulf region, Kuwaiti politics has historically been more liberal, as citizens have more substantial civic and political rights.
+Kuwaitis vote in elections, criticize officials, and regularly organize protests.
+Kuwaiti civil society criticizes the corruption and opulence of the royal government.
+There is nominally elected parliament that frequently clashes with the royal government.
+The parliament has frequently been dissolved by the royal government, most recently in 2024.

 Constitution

 The Constitution of Kuwait was ratified in 1962 and has elements of a presidential and parliamentary system of government.
 The Emir is the head of state, whose powers are listed in the constitution.

 Executive branch

 The Constitution of Kuwait was promulgated in 1962.

 Government

 The prime minister is appointed by the unelected head of state (Emir of Kuwait).
 The prime minister chooses the cabinet of ministers (government).

 Emir

 The Emir's powers are defined by the 1961 constitution.
 These powers include appointing the prime minister, who in turn chooses the cabinet (government).
 Upon the death of the Emir, the crown prince succeeds.

 Power in Kuwait has traditionally been balanced between the Emir — particularly under Mubarak — and the merchant class.
 Mubarak effectively built the modern Kuwaiti state, establishing the tax system, trade levies, a customs administration, and the provision of social services.
 Political institutions were built in Kuwait in large part due to exit vetoes exercised by merchants on Mubarak.
 The acquiescence of the merchants and the broader population to the rule of the Emir and the Sabah family was due to a division of monopoly rents: the Sabah family, through the state, to control the oil industry, and the merchants to dominate other industries.
 The public at large was given social services from education to health care, funded by oil wealth.
 This arrangement has allowed the ruling family "to maintain power without making substantial political concessions."